 Besides being unique emergency currency, these were the first small-sized Federal Reserve National Bank Notes ever issued.
 Even more interesting, this Depression-era currency was printed using the existing stock of National Bank Note blanks from the Series of 1929.
 They were overprinted by a single logotype plate for each of the 12 Federal Reserve Banks – Boston, New York, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Kansas City, Minneapolis, Dallas and San Francisco.
 Federal Reserve Bank Notes differ Federal Reserve Notes in that they are backed by one of these 12 Federal Reserve Banks rather than by all national banks collectively.
 Though dated 1929, these amazing Federal Reserve Bank Notes were issued at the height of the Great Depression in 1933 and are a key part of any currency buff’s collection

 These Federal Reserve National Bank Notes – known to currency collectors simply as “Nationals” – circulated heavily right away, and very few survive today.
 Their brown seals and serial numbers, and the Federal Reserve Bank branch prominently printed on the face make them instantly recognizable.
 After a long search, we’re pleased to offer this Series of 1929 $50 Federal Reserve National Bank Note.
-It measures 6.125" x 2.625" and features a portrait of President Ulysses S. Jackson on the front and an engraving of the U.S. Capitol Building on the back.
+It measures 6.125" x 2.625" and features a portrait of President Ulysses S. Grant on the front and an engraving of the U.S. Capitol Building on the back.
 Each note available in this offer is in Fine (F) condition and comes in a protective sleeve.

 We have only a limited number of these historic notes available.
 Don’t miss this opportunity to secure one of these scarce, collectible notes!
 Order yours today!